Detrended Price Oscillator (DPO) Strategy and Usage

 As the name implies, the Detrended Price Oscillator (DPO) attempts to eliminate the trends in price through the plotting chart.
 DPO is based on the fundamental idea that long-term price cycles are made up of short-term cycles.
 Identifying these short-term components of long-term cycles will be able to help us in finding the major turning points in long-term cycles.

 The DPO helps to remove the longer trend from prices.
-Thus when the long-term trend is removed from price, overbought/ oversold zones in short-term are readily recognizable.
+Thus when the long-term trend is removed from price, overbought/ oversold zones in the short term are readily recognizable.
 DPO can identify the highs and lows and identifies market cycles.
-You can get this indicator in Zerodha Kite and few other broker’s terminals like Upstox Pro etc.
+You can get this indicator in Zerodha Kite and a few other broker’s terminals like Upstox Pro etc.

 The Detrended Price Oscillator formula